jyyshu/SourceRanker/README.md

 and arduous process.
 Often times, I had hoped for a tool or application that would aid me in this venture, as existing methods online would either be too general or too specific for my needs.
-Therefore, I hope to create a literature ranking search application that would offer enough personalization and custom settings that would not only cater towards the needs of the many while also being precise enough for the needs of specific indivduals or groups.
+Therefore, I hope to create a literature ranking search application that would offer enough personalization and custom settings that would not only cater towards the needs of the many while also being precise enough for the needs of specific individuals or groups.
 In general, I aim to expedite and simplify the literature searching process and hopefully help others who may encounter similar difficulties that I have addressed already

 ## User Stories
-- As a user, I want to add my sources (in text form) to the application/tool
+- As a user, I want to add my sources (in text form) to the Source Ranker application/tool
 - As a user, I would like to see the list of sources already imported in the tool
 - As a user, I want to use a keyword/search term such as a gene name to compare the different sources
 - As a user, I would like to see the rankings based on the search term